jordanrdgz/vehicle-system/README.md

 * Used [Laminas](https://getlaminas.org/) Framework. to use the routing and the db adapter.
 * Bootstrap to quickly apply some styles.
 * No javascript framework was used only vanilla javascript
+* A very basic JWT kind of token is used to validate the access to API endpoints.

 ## Installation using Composer